timgit/pg-boss/docs/usage.md

 Queue patterns use the `*` character to match 0 or more characters.
 For example, a job from queue `status-report-12345` would be fetched with pattern `status-report-*` or even `stat*5`.

-The default concurrency for `subscribe()` is 1 job per second.
-Both the interval and the number of jobs per interval can be customized by passing an optional [configuration option](configuration.md#subscribe-options) argument.
+The default concurrency for `subscribe()` is 1 job every 2 seconds.
+Both the interval and the number of jobs per interval can be changed globally or per-queue with [configuration options](configuration.md#subscribe-options).

 ### `subscribe(name [, options], handler)`